The kangaroo's first hop: the early fast cooling phase of EP250108a/SN 2025kg: The nature of EP250108a/SN 2025kg

 Our blackbody analyses show that we can broadly match the optical emission with a fast-moving, cooling blackbody.
 Here, we explore more physically-motivated models.
 The broad similarity of our light curves to past GRBs and supernovae e.g. SN2020bvc, provides some hints towards the appropriate models, i.e. some form of shock breakout and cooling from supernova ejecta expanding out into a dense CSM.
 This could be the envelope of the star, eruptive mass-loss in the years leading up to the supernova, or winds from the progenitor.

 We explore these different scenarios further by fitting the data for $t \leq 6.5$d with models for shock cooling~\citep{piro21} and dense-CSM shell shock cooling~\citep{margalit22} implemented in {\sc Redback}~\citep{sarin_redback} using the {\sc Pymultinest}~\citep{pymultinest} via {\sc Bilby}~\citep{ashton19}.
 We fit assuming a Gaussian likelihood with a systematic error added in quadrature to the statistical errors on all data points i.e., $\sigma^2_{i} = \sigma_{i, {\rm data}}^2 + \sigma_{\rm sys}^2$, where the first term is the original error on our data points and $\sigma_{\rm sys} = 0.15$ is a systematic uncertainty to capture any discrepancies caused by differences in photometric reduction or filter transmission curves, and broad uniform priors.
-We note the key difference between these models is the assumed profile of the CSM, with the \citet{piro21} model assuming a broken power law density profile aimed to resemble homologous expansion of material following shock breakout from the star~\citep[e.g.,][]{matznermckee99}, while the later assumes a CSM shell located at initial radius, $R_0$ of width $\Delta R_{0}$ with a sharp drop in density at larger radii, with further differences in the treatment of radiative diffusion~\citep{margalit22}.
+We also assume the contribution from the supernova to be relatively negligible at this time as there is little evidence of plateauing or rising in the light curve.
+In addition, the uncertainties in the models themselves are notably larger than the possible supernova contribution.
+We note the key difference between the models we investigate here is the assumed profile of the CSM, with the \citet{piro21} model assuming a broken power law density profile aimed to resemble homologous expansion of material following shock breakout from the star~\citep[e.g.,][]{matznermckee99}, while the later assumes a CSM shell located at initial radius, $R_0$ of width $\Delta R_{0}$ with a sharp drop in density at larger radii, with further differences in the treatment of radiative diffusion~\citep{margalit22}.